IuliiaKonovalova/issue_tracker/README.md

 1. Project details

     - After you click on a project, you will be redirected to the project details page.
 Here you can see all the information about the project and an interactive kanban board to work on the issues.
+From here you can to go to each collaborator's profile page, create and manage issues, edit and delete the project if you created it.

     ![project details page](documentation/website_screenshots/project_details.png)